hassaan4584/Swiftjective-C/_posts/2019-07-27-On-Launching-Your-Indie-App.md

 ### The Night Before Launch
 One thing that was a huge mental load off, and time saver, was to get everything for launch day all prepped the day before.

-So, on Wednesday night I had my launch tweet ready, my Product Hunt post was all created, every asset was done and anything else I had to tend to.
+So, on Wednesday night I had my launch tweet ready, my Product Hunt post was all created, every asset was ready to share and anything else I had to tend to was good to go.
 I just had to wake up and hit tweet, post or whatever else the verb was.

 It made for a relatively calm morning, where I could just sit back and take it all in.
 My wife made a lovely card waiting for me when I woke up, and instead of running around trying to get everything out the door - I could sit back, drink my morning quad shot (YAY BUDDY!
 COFFFFAY 🤘) and just read it.